civiform/docs/docs/it-manual/sre-playbook/monitoring.md

     - Related variables: `RDS_CREATE_SWAP_ALARM`, `RDS_CREATE_SWAP_ALARM`
   - Anomalous connection count alarm
     - Related variable: `RDS_CREATE_ANOMALY_ALARM`

+These alarms can be enabled by setting the first related variable listed to `true` in the civiform_config.sh file of the forked civiform-deploy repository.

 For each of the RDS alarms, the variables `RDS_ALARM_EVALUATION_PERIOD` and `RDS_ALARM_STATISTIC_PERIOD` also apply.